Rittenhouse: 'I didn't do anything wrong. I defended myself'

 Much of the testimony Wednesday was centered on the first shooting of the night, since it was Rosenbaum's death that set in motion that bloodshed that followed.

-Rittenhouse said he was walking toward a Car Source lot with a fire extinguisher to put out a fire when “I hear somebody scream, ‘Burn in hell!’
-And I respond with ‘Friendly, friendly, friendly!’”
+Rittenhouse said he was walking toward a car dealer's lot with a fire extinguisher to put out a blaze when he heard somebody scream, “Burn in hell!”
+He said he responded by saying, "Friendly, friendly, friendly!”

-He said another protester, Joshua Ziminski, told Rosenbaum, “Get him and kill him.”

-Rittenhouse said he heard a gunshot directly behind him, and as he turned around, Rosenbaum was coming at him with his arms out in front of him.
+Rittenhouse said he heard a gunshot directly behind him, and as he turned around, Rosenbaum was coming at him with his arms out in front.
 “I remember his hand on the barrel of my gun," Rittenhouse said.

-“I shoot him," he recounted.
+“I shoot him," the defendant recounted.
 He also said he thought the object Rosenbaum threw during the chase — a plastic hospital bag — was the chain he had seen Rosenbaum carrying earlier.

-Rittenhouse said he intended to help Rosenbaum but was in shock as someone else attended to him.
-Rittenhouse said he thought the “safest option” was to turn himself in to police who were on nearby.
+Rittenhouse said he intended to help the wounded man but was in shock as someone else attended to him.
+Rittenhouse said he thought the “safest option” was to turn himself in to police who were nearby.

 Asked by his lawyer why he didn’t keep running away from Rosenbaum, Rittenhouse said: “There was no space for me to continue to run to.”

-Apologizing to the court for his language, Rittenhouse said Rosenbaum was walking down the street with the chain and screamed, “If I catch any of you (expletives) alone I’m going to (expletive) kill you!"

-And later that night, he testified, Rosenbaum said: “I’m going to cut your (expletive) hearts out!
-Rittenhouse said Rosenbaum also called them “N-words."
-But he said he didn't want to repeat the word in court.

-As he first took the stand, Rittenhouse responded no when asked by his attorney whether he came to Kenosha looking for trouble.
+As he first took the stand, Rittenhouse was asked by his attorney whether he came to Kenosha looking for trouble, and he responded no.

 This story has been corrected to show that it was the defense attorney, not the judge, who suggested the prosecutor was trying to cause a mistrial.